 Often the most vulnerable communities are disproportionately impacted by environmental hazards.
 In my work, I strive to offer solutions that help address environmental injustices and improve public health for all communities.

-At ERG, Clifton has supported federal, state, and not-for-profit clients in conducting exposure assessments, risk evaluations, toxicological reviews, and epidemiological studies covering a wide range of emerging concerns including PFAS and COVID-19.
+At ERG, Clifton supports federal, state, and not-for-profit clients in conducting exposure assessments, risk evaluations, toxicological reviews, and epidemiological studies covering a wide range of emerging concerns including PFAS, cyanobacterial harmful algal blooms, and COVID-19.
 Clifton has become a leader in wastewater-based epidemiology, an emerging public health tool used to determine exposure to chemicals or pathogens in a community.
 He supports a diverse set of projects that monitor for drugs and SARS-CoV-2 (the virus that causes COVID-19) in wastewater.

 Clifton holds an Sc.D. and M.S. in environmental health from the Harvard T.H.
 Chan School of Public Health and a B.S. in civil and environmental engineering from the Massachusetts Institute of Technology.
+He is also a Diplomate of the American Board of Toxicology.
 In his spare time, he enjoys throwing pottery and playing tennis.